Burnett2k/Programming-Music/README.md

 # Programming-Music
 A crowd sourced list of the best music to program to!
 Please contribute and feel free to update the look and feel as we move along!
+This is a great way to learn how to pull down repositories, create branches, and complete pull requests.

+## List

 |artist|album/playlist|link|
 |---|---|---|